Skip to main content

 Cheapest food:

-Dishes range from 25,000-30,000 VND (€0.90-€1.10), and with plenty of seafood, pasta and tofu options, its ideal for the budget conscious and vegetarians.
+Dishes range from 25,000-30,000 VND (€0.90-€1.10), and with plenty of seafood, pasta and tofu options, it’s ideal for the budget-conscious and vegetarians.

 Hit the beach:

-Mui Ne has over 10 kilometers of white sand beachfront although the majority of it is “private” according to local hotels, and although this may or may not be true you may have to play a game of dodgem with the security.
+Mui Ne has over 10 kilometres of white sand beachfront although the majority of it is “private” according to local hotels, and although this may or may not be true you may have to play a game of dodgem with the security.
 Our suggestion is to be discreet and act like you belong.

 If it’s swimming you’re after you’ll be fine anywhere along the coast except the strip at Bo Ke, where the pop-up seafood restaurants appear every evening.
-Apparently they don’t have proper facilities and dump all the left over cooking crap into the ocean.
+Apparently, they don’t have proper facilities and dump all the leftover cooking crap into the ocean.
 Eeeeeeeeew.

 Mui Ne Hills: